martenjacobs/ToonRooter/README.md

 # ToonRooter

 ## What it does
-This application roots your Toon from a Raspberry Pi.
+This application roots your Toon from a Raspberry Pi or another device with a JTAG debugger attached.

 At the moment, the following is implemented:
  - Detection of the U-Boot version